 As we assembled in the warm hut, our guide walked us through how to setup our cameras to photograph the Northern Lights.
 This was incredibly helpful if you’re not familiar with nighttime photography.

-Pro Tip: Practice outside before the lights are visible so you are comfortable with your settings.
+Pro Tip: Practice outside before the Aurora Borealis is visible so you are comfortable with your camera settings.

 Within an hour, the lights made their appearance.
 At first, they were a faint haze in the sky over the mountains.
 Gradually, they got brighter until they were visibly green and dancing rapidly across the sky.
 The base camp is located along a fjord, so the lights reflected in the water.
 Our guide was jumping up and down with excitement!

 If you want to leave photography to the experts, Tromso Friluftsenter guides will take photos for you.
 They will give you a business card with a link to download them a few days after your tour at no extra cost.